How Much Can I Claim For A Fatal Car Accident?

-This situation gets even harder to deal with when the death has been caused by the careless or dangerous driving by another party.
-Often, the dependents or close family members of the deceased may suffer financial loss due to the sudden death and will have to seek legal advice in order to claim financial compensation for the loss of family income.
+This situation gets even harder to deal with when the death has been caused by careless or dangerous driving by another party.
+Often, the dependents or close family members of the deceased may suffer financial loss due to the sudden death and will have to seek legal advice to claim financial compensation for the loss of family income.

 Select a section:

-Fatal road accidents are usually caused either by careless driving or dangerous driving.
+Fatal car accidents are usually caused either by careless driving or dangerous driving.
 This section describes common situations which might be classified as careless driving, while the following section describes common situations which might be described as dangerous driving.

 - Driving while talking on a mobile phone or listening to the radio.

-- Driving recklessly through a red light.
+- Recklessly driving through a red light.